prismicio/prismic-gatsby/README.md

 }
 ```

-To learn more about image processing, check the documentation of
+To learn more about local image processing, check the documentation of
 [gatsby-plugin-sharp][gatsby-plugin-sharp].

 ## Previews